Billy Rymer: Other musical contributions

 Rymer played a short stint of shows with Psychostick in September 2010.

 In December 2016, Rymer confirmed that he'd tracked drums for "a whole album's worth of material" towards Glassjaw's third album.

 In September 2019, Rymer reunited with Dillinger Escape Plan guitarist Ben Weinman while playing a span of shows behind the kit for Suicidal Tendencies as a fill-in for Dave Lombardo.

 As of February 2020, Rymer has been performing as the touring drummer for Ho99o9.

+In November 2025, Rymer contributed drums to the Moron Police album "Pachinko" to fill in for their former drummer, Thore Omland Pettersen, who died in a car accident in 2022.